jkitsao/tyr/npm/README.md

 Tyrr doesn't require any additional configuration files.
 It leverages the `package.json` and `tyr.lock` files to manage project dependencies seamlessly.

+# Additional Improvements

+- `Dependency Management:` Support for updating, removing, and listing dependencies.
+- `Registry Support:` Allow configuring custom registries for package installation.
+- `Concurrency:` Parallel dependency resolution and installation for faster performance.

+⚠️ **Warning: Do Not Use in Production**

+Tyr is currently in early development and may not be suitable for use in production environments.
+Use it at your own risk.

+---

 ## Contributing

 Tyrr is an open-source project, and we welcome contributions from the community.
 If you encounter any bugs or have suggestions for improvements, please feel free to submit a pull request on the [GitHub repository](https://github.com/jkitsao/tyr).